 At what point does an employee who has been employed on a series of successive fixed-term contracts become a permanent employee?

-Where an employee has been continuously employed on a series of successive fixed-term contracts for four years or more, he or she will automatically achieve permanent status, unless there is an objective reason that justifies a further renewal for a fixed term.
+Where an employee has been continuously employed on a series of successive fixed-term contracts for four years or more, they will automatically achieve permanent status, unless there is an objective reason that justifies a further renewal for a fixed term.

-The employee will become a permanent employee on the later of the date on which the contract was entered into (where the employee was employed on a previous fixed-term contract prior to the start of the current contract) or renewed, and the date on which he or she accrued four years' continuous service.
+The employee will become a permanent employee on the later of the date on which the contract was entered into (where the employee was employed on a previous fixed-term contract prior to the start of the current contract) or renewed, and the date on which they accrued four years' continuous service.

-For example, if an employee has been employed on a fixed-term contract of three years that is renewed for a further two years, assuming that the employer cannot justify a further fixed-term contract, the employee will achieve permanent status on the date on which he or she accrues four years' service.
+For example, if an employee has been employed on a fixed-term contract of three years that is renewed for a further two years, assuming that the employer cannot justify a further fixed-term contract, the employee will achieve permanent status on the date on which they accrue four years' service.
 If an employee is employed on a fixed-term contract of five years, and the contract is renewed, assuming that the employer cannot justify a further fixed-term contract, the employee will achieve permanent status on the date on which the contract is renewed.
-However, if the employee is dismissed at the end of the five-year contract, he or she will not achieve permanent status because, although the fixed-term contract lasted for longer than four years, it did not form part of a series of successive contracts.
+However, if the employee is dismissed at the end of the five-year contract, they will not achieve permanent status because, although the fixed-term contract lasted for longer than four years, it did not form part of a series of successive contracts.